U.S. balking on Meads buy, but eager to go ahead with SM-3-based European misdef

 After years of struggling with how to proceed with the Medium Extended-Altitude Air Defense System (Meads) with Italy and Germany, the Pentagon has finally cut its losses at $4 billion for development and canceled plans to deploy the system.
 The idea now is to “harvest” technology from this Lockheed Martin-led development while also providing its partners with the opportunity to do the same or, potentially, to buy components of the air and missile defense program once a proof-of-concept ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Squelches Buying Plans For Meads".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Squelches Buying Plans For Meads".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.